zevero/jquery-checkbox-table/README.md

 # jquery-checkbox-table
-A table (matrix) of checkboxes with tristate support
+A table (matrix) of checkboxes with tristate support jquery plugin

 ### Whay another one?